Bhudev67/-Assignment5/README.md

 axis should be labelled, and the histogram should be given a title.

-Using the python script below, we imported the top 1000 records into a separate csv file called "100 records.csv" df1.to_csv('1000_records.csv')
+Using the python script below, we imported the top 1000 records into a separate csv file called "100 records.csv". df1.to_csv('1000_records.csv')